nhsconnect/FHIR-NRLS-API/pages/design/design.md

 {% include custom/provide_api.svg %}

 NHS Digital is contributing to progressing the profile development (see Overview section).
-Invitations are open for the INTEROPen community to get involved and progress the wider developer ecosystem as defined above.
+Invitations are open for the health and social care community to get involved and progress the wider developer ecosystem as defined above.

 # Contribute #

-This site is structured around Care Connect stakeholders including API users, developers and architects.
+This site is structured around API users, developers and architects.
 Please get involved in the journey.

 {% include custom/api_overview.svg %}

-{% include custom/contribute.html content="If you want to get involved in any part of this then please get in touch with careconnect@interopen.org "%}
+{% include custom/contribute.html content="If you want to get involved in any part of this then please get in touch with interoperabilityteam@nhs.net "%}